快猫短视频

 Types of chemo less likely to cause any hair loss

-• Low dose epirubicin (Ellence) and doxorubicin (Doxil)
+• Low dose epirubicin (Ellence) or doxorubicin (Adriamycin)

 • Oral cyclophosphamide (Cytoxan)

-• Fluorouracil (5FU, Adrucil), capecitabine (Xeloda), gemcitabine (Gemzar)
+• Fluorouracil (5FU), capecitabine (Xeloda), and gemcitabine (Gemzar)

-• Platinum chemo such as oxaliplatin (Eloxatin), cisplatin (Platinol-AQ), and carboplatin (Paraplatin)
+• Oxaliplatin (Eloxatin), cisplatin (Platinol), and carboplatin (Paraplatin)

-• Topotecan (Hycamtin) and weekly low-dose irinotecan (Camptosar, Onivyde)
+• Topotecan (Hycamtin) and weekly low-dose irinotecan (Camptosar)

 Types of chemo more likely to cause complete hair loss

-• Alkylating chemo including cyclophosphamide (Cytoxan), ifosfamide (Ifex), busulfan (Busulfex, Myleran), and thiotepa (Tepadina, Thioplex)
+• Cyclophosphamide (Cytoxan), ifosfamide (Ifex), busulfan (Myleran), and thiotepa (Tepadina)

 Types of chemo more likely to cause long-term or permanent hair loss

-• Chemo regimens that use a combination of taxanes and anthracyclines
+• Chemo regimens that use a combination of taxanes (such as docetaxel or paclitaxel) and anthracyclines (such as doxorubicin)

 Many chemo regimens are given every 2 to 3 weeks.
 In these cases, if hair loss or thinning is going to happen it usually starts about 2 to 3 weeks after the first cycle and peaks by the end of the second cycle.